-Occupational Health Advisor, Liz Cooper, works for Team Prevent to provide our occupational health service to those who working racing.
+Occupational Health Advisor, Liz Cooper, works for Team Prevent to provide our occupational health service, part of our award-winning Workforce Wellbeing Programme (WWP), to those who working racing.
 She tells us more about her role, explains what it’s all about and how it can benefit you.

 Occupational health also helps employers to manage any risks in the workplace that are likely to give rise to work-related ill health.
 Research shows that good health is good for business and better workplaces have better financial results.
 Every year over 170 million days are lost to sickness absence.
 The Government’s Black Review of the health of the working age population reported the cost to the economy is estimated to be £100bn each year.